 More than Forgiven (Romans 5:1-11)

-For the next few weeks, we’re going to look a passage of Scripture that is sometimes hard to understand, but it can change your life.
-I’d invite you to open your Bibles to Romans 5.
+For the next few weeks, we’re going to look at a passage of Scripture that is sometimes hard to understand, but it can change your life.
+I’d invite you to open your Bible to Romans 5.
 In a few minutes, we’re going to celebrate Communion.
 We’re going to remember what Jesus did for us two thousand years ago.
 Romans 5 helps us to understand why an event that happened thousands of years ago still matters.
 What happened thousands of years ago isn’t just a past event.
 It can change your life today.

 The Truth about Us

 A couple of months ago, I had a dream that I had committed murder.
-It was one of those dreams that was so real, when I woke up I it took a minute or two to realize that I had been dreaming.
+It was one of those dreams that was so real, when I woke up it took a minute or two to realize that I had been dreaming.
 I thought I had ruined my life.
 I was guilty of the most horrific act.
 The Bible teaches that this is our condition before God.
 All of us stand condemned – even the best of us.
 That’s the message of the first part of Romans.
 Romans 3:10 says, “No one is good – not even one.”

 We could do nothing – so Jesus did it for us.
 The Bible teaches that despite our guilt, we can be forgiven.
 Because we could do nothing, Jesus did something for us.
 The Bible teaches that Jesus died to take the punishment for our sins, and to satisfy God’s anger against us.
 Romans 3:25 says, “For God sent Jesus to take the punishment for our sins and to satisfy God’s anger against us.
 We are made right with God when we believe that Jesus shed his blood, sacrificing his life for us.”